monsoonmaelstrom/book2/book2.md

 “‘This’ being?” he asks, but doesn’t set me down.

 “It’s a whole bunch of stuff with energy meridians.
 I’m going to have to try to teach you—to teach everyone.
 But I’m pretty sure that’s what he used to find me that day in the gym with Amelia.
-It occurred to me that I can kind of feel them, and I couldn’t think of any other way he could have done it, so I’ve been working on it at night.”
+It occurred to me I can kind of feel them, and I couldn’t think of any other way he could have done it, so I’ve been working on it at night.”

 “Instead of sleeping?”